 FTX is one of the world’s biggest cryptocurrency derivatives exchanges.
 According to the Financial Times, it has more than $2 billion in funding from investors, including Silicon Valley’s top venture capitalists.

 The company plans to expand into financial services, such as payment systems and social payments.
-Its first investment is an African company, Chipper Cash, a cross-border payment platform.
+Its first investment is an African celebrities agen company, Chipper Cash, a cross-border payment platform.

 Chipper Cash offers a no-fee cross-border payment service to consumers in seven African countries.
 Last month, Chipper acquired fintech startup Zoona in Zambia.